rivue/Gamified-Study-Tool/README.md

         - tailor the prompt / library to that specific class (ex: thermodynamics = engineering style problems, chemist = real life examples, etc...)
         - add a knowledge graph / knowledge map as one of the option on the vertical left side bar thing
         - shared milestones as opposed to just single user milestones / leaderboards
-        - ability for voice enabled options
+        - ability for voice enabled options for narration / settings and stuff
         - study groups / peer quizzes - not sure how to approach this one
         - ideas for multi-modal content: draggable vectors for physics, audio summaries / transcrips for learning on the go
         - button at the bottom of the page for daily review and maybe another one for review most missed questions (here is where we implement spaced repitition scheduling)